SURGroup/UQpy/docs/source/samplemethods_doc.rst

 Adding a new type of stratification requires creating a new subclass of the ``Strata`` class that defines the desired geometric decomposition.
 This subclass must have a ``stratify`` method that overwrites the corresponding method in the parent class and performs the stratification.

-STS Class
+StratifiedSampling Class
 ^^^^^^^^^^^

-The ``STS`` class is the parent class for stratified sampling.
-The various ``STS`` classes generate random samples from a specified probability distribution(s) using stratified sampling with strata specified by an object of one of the ``Strata`` classes.
-The ``STS`` class currently has three child classes - ``RectangularSTS``, ``VoronoiSTS``, and ``DelaunaySTS`` - corresponding to stratified sampling methods based rectangular, Voronoi, and Delaunay strata respectively.
-The following details these classes.
+The ``StratifiedSampling`` class is the parent class for stratified sampling.
+The various ``StratifiedSampling`` classes generate random samples from a specified probability distribution(s) using stratified sampling with strata specified by an object of one of the ``Strata`` classes.

-STS Class Descriptions
+StratifiedSampling Class Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: UQpy.SampleMethods.STS
+.. autoclass:: UQpy.sampling.StratifiedSampling
     :members:

-.. autoclass:: UQpy.SampleMethods.RectangularSTS
-    :members:

-.. autoclass:: UQpy.SampleMethods.VoronoiSTS
-    :members:

-.. autoclass:: UQpy.SampleMethods.DelaunaySTS
-    :members:

-Adding a new ``STS`` class
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding a new stratified sampling method first requires that an appropriate ``Strata`` class exists.
-If the new method is based on rectangular, Voronoi, or Delaunay stratification one of the existing ``Strata`` classes can be used.
-If it relies on a different type of stratification, then a new ``Strata`` class must be written first.
-Next, the new stratified sampling method must be written as a new subclass of the ``STS`` class containing a ``create_samplesu01`` method that performs the stratified sampling on the unit hypercube.
-This method must take input that are consistent with the ``create_samplesu01`` method described in the ``STS`` class above.

 Refined Stratified Sampling
 -----------------------------

 Refined Stratified Sampling (RSS) is a sequential sampling procedure that adaptively refines the stratification of the parameter space to add samples.
 There are four variations of RSS currently available in ``UQpy``.
-First, the procedure works with either rectangular stratification (i.e. using ``RectangularStrata``) or Voronoi stratification (i.e. using ``VoronoiStrata``).
+First, the procedure works with either rectangular stratification (i.e. using ``Rectangular``) or Voronoi stratification (i.e. using ``Voronoi``).
 For each of these, two refinement procedures are available.
 The first is a randomized algorithm where strata are selected at random according to their probability weight.
 This algorithm is described in [10]_.
 The second is a gradient-enhanced version (so-called GE-RSS) that draws samples in stata that possess both large probability weight and have high variance.
 This algorithm is described in [11]_.

-RSS Class
+Refined Stratified Sampling Class
 ^^^^^^^^^^

-All variations of Refined Stratifed Sampling are implemented in the ``RSS`` class. ``RSS`` is the parent class that includes all Refined Stratified Sampling algorithms, which are implemented as child class, specifically ``RectangularRSS`` and ``VoronoiRSS``.
-The details of these classes are provided below.
+All variations of Refined Stratifed Sampling are implemented in the ``RefinedStratifiedSampling`` class.

-Extension of the RSS class for new algorithms can be accomplished by adding new a new child class with the appropriate algorithm.
-Depending on the type of stratification, this may require the additional development of new ``Strata`` and ``STS`` classes to accommodate the RSS.
-This is discussed in more details below.
+Extension of the RSS class for new algorithms can be accomplished by adding new a new strata that implements the appropriate methods.

-RSS Class Descriptions
+RefinedStratifiedSampling Class Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: UQpy.SampleMethods.RSS
+.. autoclass:: UQpy.sampling.RefinedStratifiedSampling
     :members:

-.. autoclass:: UQpy.SampleMethods.RectangularRSS
-    :members:

-.. autoclass:: UQpy.SampleMethods.VoronoiRSS
-    :members:

-Adding a new ``RSS`` class
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-New refined stratified sampling methods can be implemented by subclassing the ``RSS`` class.
-The subclass should inherit inputs from the parent class and may also take additional inputs as necessary.
-Any ``RSS`` subclass must have a ``run_rss`` method that is invoked by the ``RSS.run`` method.
-The ``run_rss`` method is an instance method that should not take any additional arguments and executes the refined stratifed sampling algorithm.

-It is noted that any new ``RSS`` class must have a corresponding ``Strata`` object that defines the type of stratification and may also require a corresponding ``STS`` class.
-New ``RSS`` algorithms that do not utilize the existing ``Strata`` classes (``RectangularStrata``, ``VoronoiStrata``, or ``DelaunayStrata``) will require that a new ``Strata`` subclass be written.

 Simplex
 -------